WTMBerlin/generative-ai-course/week-2/py-project-2-speech-assistant/README.md

-# Speech Assistant with Twilio Voice and the OpenAI Realtime API (Node.js)
+# Speech Assistant with Twilio Voice and the OpenAI Realtime API (Python)

-This application demonstrates how to use Node.js, [Twilio Voice](https://www.twilio.com/docs/voice) and [Media Streams](https://www.twilio.com/docs/voice/media-streams), and [OpenAI's Realtime API](https://platform.openai.com/docs/) to make a phone call to speak with an AI Assistant.
+This application demonstrates how to use Python, [Twilio Voice](https://www.twilio.com/docs/voice) and [Media Streams](https://www.twilio.com/docs/voice/media-streams), and [OpenAI's Realtime API](https://platform.openai.com/docs/) to make a phone call to speak with an AI Assistant.

 The application opens websockets with the OpenAI Realtime API and Twilio, and sends voice audio from one to the other to enable a two-way conversation.